 A trivial solution to minimize $ \mathcal{L}_{\Lambda}$ would be to map all inputs to the same point, which would lead to the collapse of the model.
 To prevent this, we have to add a second term that ensures that the points remain separable:

-This expression might seem rather random, but it can in fact be derived from the method of maximum likelihood.
+This expression might seem somewhat random, but it can, in fact, be derived from the method of maximum likelihood.

 Sometimes, we have a set of example outliers at hand.
 Previous work showed that the robustness of models can be significantly improved by including these in the optimization.
-Therefore, we can add a term that incentivize that such outliers are mapped sufficiently far away from the class centers as:
+Therefore, we can add a term that incentivizes such outliers to be mapped sufficiently far away from the class centers:

 $$ \mathcal{L}_{\Theta}(x) = \max \lbrace 0, r_y^2 - \Vert \mu_y - f(x) \Vert^2 \rbrace $$